petershin/liferay-learn/docs/dxp/latest/en/site-building/publishing-tools/publications/collaborating-on-publications.md

 1. Add the sender's email address and name.

-   If left empty, the sender's email address and name are used.
+   If left empty, the current user's email address and name are used.

 1. Add the email subject and body.

-   Use placeholders like `[$PORTAL_URL$]`, `[$TO_NAME$]`, and `[$FROM_ADDRESS$]` to dynamically insert values such as the portal URL, the recipient's name, and the sender's email address.
+   Use placeholders like `[$PORTAL_URL$]`, `[$TO_NAME$]`, and `[$FROM_ADDRESS$]` to insert values dynamically such as the portal URL, the recipient's name, and the sender's email address.
 See [Email Settings](../../../system-administration/configuring-liferay/virtual-instances/email-settings.md) for additional examples.

    ![Configure the email template sent to users assigned to publications.](./collaborating-on-publications/images/03.png)

-1. (Optional) To localize the email subject and body, click the flag icon, select a language, and add text to the field.
+1. (Optional) To localize the email subject and body, click the *flag* icon, select a language, and add text to the field.
 When you save the template or switch to another language, the localized values are saved.

-   To view a translated value, click the flag icon and select a `Translated` language.
+   To view a translated value, click the *flag* icon and select a *Translated* language.

 1. Click *Save*.